Furry fandom: Crafts

 Fans with craft skills create plush toys and also build elaborate costumes called fursuits, which are worn for fun or to participate in parades, convention masquerades, dances, or fund-raising charity events (as entertainers).
 Fursuits range from designs featuring simple construction resembling some entertainment and sports mascots to those with more sophisticated features such as moving jaw mechanisms, animatronic parts, prosthetic makeup, and other features.
-Fursuits range in price from $500, for mascot-like designs, to upwards of $10,000 for models incorporating animatronics.
-About 80% of furries do not own a full fursuit.
+Complete fursuits typically range in price from about $1000 for a simple design to upwards of $6,600 for models incorporating digitigrade legs, which require additional padding and sculpting.
 Some fans may also wear "partial" suits consisting simply of ears and a tail, or a head, paws, and a tail.
+Surveys from the late 2000s indicated that about 80% of furries do not own a full fursuit, but later surveys from 2016 to 2020 found that the number of fursuit owners ranged from one-quarter to one-third of those surveyed.
 A much larger proportion of individuals who attend conventions own a full or partial fursuit—45%, according to a survey done at Anthrocon 2018—which has been attributed to convention attendees' generally higher likelihood of being able to afford to buy a fursuit if they can afford convention travel expenses.

 Furry fans also pursue puppetry, recording videos and performing live shows such as Rapid T. Rabbit and Friends and the Funday PawPet Show, and create furry accessories, such as ears or tails.